OpenMPDK/dss-ecosystem/dss_client/benchmark/README.md

 The tool tests the performance of PUT/GET/DEL/LIST calls.

 ## Prerequisites
-* aws-sdk-cpp library - Can be downloaded from wget https://codeload.github.com/aws/aws-sdk-cpp/tar.gz/1.8.99 and build with gcc 9.3
+* aws-sdk-cpp library - Can be downloaded from https://github.com/breuner/aws-sdk-cpp.git using git clone and do git checkout 1.9.343-elbencho-tag and build with devtoolset-11's gcc
 * dss library - Samsung's proprietary library for data distribution across single or multi cluster setup

 ## Usage